PrestaShopCorp/docs.cloud.prestashop.com/docs/src/0-introduction/README.md

 | 1.6.1.x             | 5.6 – 7.1    | 5.x                   | Yes                                | 1.x                                | 1.6.4 – 1.6.9                      |

 ### Supported languages

-To integrate your module with PrestaShop Cloud Services, you need to use the following languages:
+To perform the integration of your module with PrestaShop Cloud Services, you need to use the following languages:

 - [PHP](https://www.php.net/) for the backend
 - [Vue.js 3](https://vuejs.org/), Vanilla JavaScript, or React for the frontend

+For your own services, that you will connect to PrestaShop Cloud Services, you can use the language of your choice.
+See [PrestaShop Cloud Services Architecture](../1-how-it-works/README.md#prestashop-cloud-services-architecture) for more information.

 ## Getting help